 Star Trek: First Contact

-The Dominion War arc is in full swing in Deep Space Nine, while Voyager brings in Seven of Nine and has its best season.
-Great stuff all around.
+The Dominion War arc is in full swing on Deep Space Nine, while Voyager brings in Seven of Nine and has arguably its best season yet.

 Star Trek: Insurrection

-The Dominion War (and the series) comes to a close with an ambitious arc, while Voyager hangs around the Delta Quadrant some more with pretty decent episodes.
+The Dominion War (and Deep Space Nine overall) comes to a close with an ambitious arc.

 Star Trek: Nemesis